Edu4rdSHL/based.fish/README.md

 - Support for importing existing Fish history.
 - Customizable configuration options to tailor the behavior of the plugin.
 - Directory-aware completions that take into account the current working directory.
+- Statistics about command usage, such as most frequently used commands, options, and arguments.
+- Customizable keybindings for navigating and selecting completions.
+- Support for disabling fuzzy matching and confirmation prompts.

+## How it works

+based.fish uses a SQLite database to store command history and statistics.
+It analyzes the command history to provide context-aware suggestions based on the current command line input or simply based on the current working directory.
+The logic is as follows:

+- It tracks the frequency of commands, options, and arguments used in the past.
+- It tracks the working directory where the commands were executed.
+- Smart suggestions are created with that information.
+- fzf is used for fuzzy matching and selection of completions.
+- It provides a user-friendly interface for navigating and selecting completions.

+### Suggestions algorithm

+- It considers the date of the last use, the frequency of use, and the context of the current command line input.
+Suggestions are made based on this information.
+- If you are in a directory where you have previously used a command multiple times, it will suggest that command first, then the second most used command, and so on.
+- For convenience, during the current session, it will always suggest your previous command first and then go back to the most used commands in the current directory.

 ## Installation